-ICE recently renewed seventy-five jail-model 287(g) agreements around the country, with revised memoranda of Agreement (MOAs).
-Many of the changes to the MOA are not substantive, others may reflect internal operations without much effect on the ground, while others may have a significant impact on how 287(g) operates.
-Below we explain some of the key changes that ICE has made to the jail-model MOAs.
-The WSO-model MOAs have some differing provisions where described below.
+ICE recently renewed seventy-five 287(g) agreements around the country with revised MOUs (Memoranda of Agreement).
+Many of the changes are not substantive and some may reflect internal operations, while others will have a significant impact on how 287(g) operates.
+Below we explain some of the key changes that ICE has made.